LukeGrahamLandry/franca/devlog.md

+## (Dec 17)

+- auto-cast float literals to f32 so you don't always need a `.cast()`
+- allow underscores in literals. `1_000_000_000` is more readable than `1000000000`
+- auto-cast string literals to CStr so you don't always need a `.sym().c_str()`
+- infer type of const fields on structs lazily so you don't need to use `@rec` as often to use them as namespaces.
+- implement link_rename in from_bc/emit_ir for walk_dir on macos x64. works with -c + clang but segfaults with my own exe. sad day.
+- fix x64 emit neg acting on the wrong register. that took much too long to find. ugh.

+> using a different computer.
+> recall: `spctl developer-mode enable-terminal` -> Privacy Security Settings -> Developer Tools.
+> makes ./boot go from 19s to 10s.

 ## (Dec 16)

 - examples/softdraw can successfully make a window and draw stuff now that i have a jit backend that follows the abi correctly.